 Very light blue eyes may give the impression of being gray.

+The red-eye effect commonly appears in photographs, especially in those with light eyes.
 Irises entirely lacking in the pigment melanin appear red, though not in humans, human albinos have blue eyes.

 This trait is characteristic of albinism.
 Under certain lighting conditions, humans with albinism the iris and/or pupil will appear bright red to violet in color, this is due to the translucency of their eyes and the light reflecting off their retina.

 Hazel usually used to describe eyes that contain elements of both green eyes and brown eyes.
 Some hazel-eyed people have irises, which transition from green at the edges to a light or darker brown near the center.